Good Grief: A Way through the Holidays after a Loved One Dies

 The David Chapel Missionary Baptist Church choir gave a passionate performance of "How Great is our God" and "For the Rest of My Life."
 Their music was bookended by Bruce Kuhn's expressive recitation of Bible passages as he brought the text alive with his commanding stage presence and the voices he created for his characters.

-Joseph Parker Jr., pastor of David Chapel Missionary Baptist Church in Austin,/p>/p>... [continue]
+Joseph Parker Jr., pastor of David Chapel Missionary Baptist Church in Austin, preached from Romans 7:14-25 about how the enslavement of sin affects our ability to "live the... [continue]

 Providing Hope for the Refugee